 High School Diploma or graduation equivalent.

 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

-Classified Title: HR Coordinator Role/Level/Range: ATO 40/E/02/OE Starting Salary Range: $17.95 - $25.30/hr (Commensurate with experience) Employee group: Full Time Schedule: Monday through Friday/8 hours Exempt Status: Non-Exempt Location: Hybrid/School of Medicine Campus Department name: SOM BME Biomed Engineer Administration Personnel area: School of Medicine
+Classified Title: HR Coordinator Role/Level/Range: ATO 37.5/02/OE Starting Salary Range: $17.95-$25.30-$32.60 HRLY (Commensurate with experience) Employee group: Full Time Schedule: Mon - Fri 8:30 - 5:00 pm Exempt Status: Non-Exempt Location: Hybrid/Eastern High Campus Department name: VP for Public Safety Office of Personnel area: University Administration

 **Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.